 What is the historical context of "La Grenouillère"?

-What themes are explored in "La Grenouillère"?
+What are the main subjects depicted in "La Grenouillère"?

-How does "La Grenouillère" reflect the Impressionist movement?
+How does "La Grenouillère" exemplify Impressionist principles?

-Who were the patrons of "La Grenouillère"?
+What is the significance of light in "La Grenouillère"?